 Advanced III and IV “It´s all about spots” Obstacle internal problems.
 Chiropractic meets acupuncture – the common basis and integration of underlying internal problems that block the chiropractic treatment success.
 Ever had problems with for example the right shoulder in your patient?
 It could be an underlying liver problem.
 We will focuss on the diagnosis and treatment on dogs (III) and horses (IV).

-Advanced V and VI “What is the difference between Chiropractic and Osteopathy??”
-Obstacle myofascial restrictions.
+Advanced V and VI “Osteopathic techniques for animal chiropractors including diaphragm and myofascial release techniques” Obstacle myofascial restrictions.
 Chiropractic meets osteopathy – common basis and integration of some ultra-useful osteopathic techniques into the chiropractic treatment protocol.
 Vertical techniques open up and release the patient´s body for a better connection between the upper neck and the sacrum.
 In this module, we will open up and start with very light palpatory techniques in diagnosis and treatment of dogs (V) and horses (VI).